danroth27/BlazorWeather/README.md

 dotnet build BlazorWeather.Maui -t:Run -f net6.0-android
 ```

-To run from Visual Studio, select the BlazorWeather.Maui as the startup project, and select Android Emulator in the Run button drop down.
+To run from Visual Studio, select the BlazorWeather.Maui as the startup project, and select Android in the Run button drop down menu.
 Run the app using <kbd>F5</kbd> or <kbd>Ctrl+F5</kbd>.

 ### iOS